What Is Risk Adjustment?

 In Table 2, the CDPS Adult Group shown in the fourth column is based on the category from the first column (cardiovascular) and the level of risk from the third column (extra low to extremely high), forming an abbreviation.
 For example, CAREL means the diagnosis hypertension falls into the cardiovascular (CAR) category with an extra low (EL) level of risk within the CDPS Adult Group.

-This table also shows hierarchy.
+This table also helps show hierarchy.
 Because both hypertensive heart disease with heart failure and primary pulmonary hypertension are in the medium level, the risk value assigned to those diagnoses is added to the patient’s risk score only once even if the patient has both conditions documented.
-If the patient also has the extra low condition (hypertension) reported, it is not calculated because the medium severity rank 4 supersedes hypertension’s extra-low severity rank 7.
-A member may have other diagnoses in a different CDPS category.
-The payment system adds score values for those categories (not shown in this example) using an additive, but hierarchical, system.
+If the patient also has the extra low condition (hypertension) reported, it is not calculated because the medium severity rank 4 trumps hypertension’s extra low severity rank 7.
+If a member has other diagnoses in a different CDPS Category, this additive, but hierarchical, payment system adds score values for those categories (not shown in this example).

 A noticeable difference between the CDPS model and other payment models is the inclusion of less common but costly conditions more prevalent among disabled Medicaid beneficiaries.
 Another difference is how prescription use affects a person’s risk score.
 MRx is a pharmacy-based program in the Medicaid risk adjustment payment model that uses National Drug Codes (NDCs) to assess risk.
 In the CDPS+Rx payment model, both diagnosis codes and NDCs combine to determine the patient’s risk score.